OntimizeWeb/docs/_docs/15-service.md

 OntimizeWeb services are used for fetching and saving data from servers based on [Ontimize](https://www.ontimize.com/){:target="_blank"}.
 There is two types of Ontimize services depending on the server technology used: `OntimizeService` and `OntimizeEEService`.
 You must indicate which one the application will use by configuring the `serviceType` attribute in the [application configuration]({{ base_path }}/guide/appconfig/#application-configuration){:target="_blank"}.

+### Ontimize services methods

-Both services have the same methods for configuring and sending request to the server.
+Both services `OntimizeService` and `OntimizeEEService` have the same methods for configuring and sending request to the server.
 This methods are the following:

 ```javascript
 /* Configuration methods */